hjhart/hjhart.blog/_posts/2017-04-05-using-bundler-to-securely-install-your-private-github-gems.markdown

 ## A Quick Side Note

 For gems that are defined like this: `gem 'private_repo', github: 'hjhart/private_repo'`, bundler 2.0 will default to using HTTPS.
-For now, You can also issue a `bundle config github.https true` to allow this convenient notation to use HTTPS.
+For now, you can also issue a `bundle config github.https true` to allow this convenient notation to use HTTPS.
 See this [github issue][github_issue] for more details.

 ## Generate Your Token